ludovicdeluna/Csuper/README.md

 Executables are available on [my website](http://www.dalan.rd-h.fr/wordpress).

-To retrieve the source code use `git clone --recursive https://git.framasoft.org/Dalan94/Csuper.git`.
+To retrieve the source code use `git clone --recursive https://git.framasoft.org/Dalan94/Csuper.git` and then `git submodule update --init`.
 If you want to compile yourself, you can use the codeblocks project.
 You can also use cmake.
 On Linux type `cmake . -G"Unix Makefiles"` then `make`.
 To compile libcsuper and csuper-cli you have to have gettext, libxml2 and liphpdf/libharu installed.